neurocyte/flow/help.md

 to exit find mode at the current match or Escape to return to your starting point.

+## Messages and logs

+Messages of issues regarding tasks that are not accomplished are reported to the log view, to open it, use ctrl+shift+p > View log.
+For example, when you try to close a buffer that is not saved, or try to exit Flow without all the buffers saved, it will be reported in the log.

 ## Input Modes

 Flow Control supports multiple input modes that may be changed interactively at runtime.
 The current input mode (and some other settings) is persisted in the configuration file automatically.

-- f4 => Cycle major input modes (flow, vim, ...)
+- f4 => Cycle major input modes (flow, emacs, vim, helix,...)

-The current input mode is displayed in the at the left side of the statusbar.
+The current input mode is displayed at the left side of the statusbar.

 - ctrl+shift+p or alt+x => Show the command palette